 Champagne Diamonds

-Most consumers are familiar with clear white diamonds where the absence of any trace of color results in a higher grading for the diamond.
 Diamonds can actually occur in nearly any color, but yellow and brown are by far the most common.
-In the diamond trade stones with a yellowish or brownish tone were once regarded as "low colors."
+In the diamond trade, stones with a yellowish or brownish tone were once regarded as "low colors".
 Indeed at one time brown diamonds were mainly used for industrial applications.

 Brown diamonds only began to be marketed in a serious way after the development of the Argyle diamond mine in Australia in 1986.
-The Argyle mine produces about 35 million carats of diamonds per year, nearly a third of the total world production.
-However, about 80% of the diamonds from the Argyle mine are brown.
+Up until its closure in 2020, the Argyle mine produced about 35 million carats of diamonds per year, nearly a third of the total world production.
+However, about 80% of the diamonds from the Argyle mine were brown.
 So the industry faced the problem of a very large supply of brown diamonds with only a small demand.

 The jewelry industry adopted two strategies for marketing brown diamonds.
 Since the supply was large, they were offered at a lower price, usually about 30% less than white diamonds.
 The industry also introduced new color names to make the product more attractive to consumers.
 Instead of the dull term "brown diamonds", the terms "champagne" and "cognac" were introduced to make the product more alluring.

-Champagne diamonds may be substantially less expensive than white diamonds but they are true natural diamonds and display all the virtues of diamond -- remarkable hardness (10 on the Mohs scale), a very high refractive index (2.417 - 2.419) and exceptional fire.
+Champagne diamond may be substantially more affordable than white diamonds, but they are natural diamonds and display all the virtues of diamond; remarkable hardness (10 on the Mohs scale), a very high refractive index (2.417 - 2.419) and exceptional fire.